-A number of Revolutionary names came through the 1760 Schuyler-Hamilton House (originally known as the Jabez Campfield House), but it is probably most known for its love story.
-Dr. Campfield, who served as a surgeon during the Revolutionary War, lived here with his wife for 56 years.
-During the winter of 1779-80, the house also served as the home of Dr. John Cochran, who was assigned to General George Washington.
-Dr. Cochran’s wife knew her niece, Elizabeth – (Eliza or Betsey) had met Alexander Hamilton the previous summer, so when she learned he was stationed at Washington’s Headquarters, she had her niece move in.
+Several Revolutionary names came through the 1760 Schuyler-Hamilton House (originally the Jabez Campfield House), but it is probably best known for the love story of Alexander Hamilton and Betsy Schuyler – A Match Made in Morristown!
+During the winter of 1779-80, the household included Dr. John Cochran, who was assigned to General Washington.
+Dr. Cochran’s wife knew her niece Betsy had met Hamilton the previous summer, so when she learned he was stationed at Washington’s Headquarters, she had her niece move in.
 By April, she and Hamilton had done enough courting at the Campfield House to “reach an understanding.”
-They were married in December of 1780 in Albany.

 Of Special Note: